xpack/dockerfiles/centos/README.md

 * glibc 2.12
 * kernel 4.9.49

+### 6-tex-v1

+In addition to `6-develop-v1`, this image brings the TexLive 2016 files, required by most builds to create the PDF manuals.

 ### 6-bootstrap-v1

 On top of the CentOS 6.9 development image, a set of tools are compiled from new source code versions.